kramalab-iith/kramalab-iith.github.io/pages/blog.md

 ---

 <!--
-TEMPLATE FOR ADDING NEW MEMBER
+TEMPLATE FOR ADDING NEW BLOG
 COPY IN PROPER HEADING AND ADD DETAILS AS REQUIRED

 {% include blog